 A problem with the ROM2HEX and HEX2ROM functions was reported.
 Seems it worked just fine with the V41 emulator, but didn't work on actual HP41CX and HP41CL machines.
 It turns out that V41 is the only emulator that gave accurate results, the HP41E and GO41CX (Android) showed a similar error to the HP41CX/CLs.
-This is because the V41 emulator does not emulate the display read functions the same as the actual HP41CX/CL.
+Evidently this is because the V41 emulator does not emulate the display read functions the same as the actual HP41CX/CL (at least the functions I used in the routine).
 Thus the routines ROM2HEX and HEX2ROM needed to be modified to work on V41 as well as actual HP41CX/L machines.
-This is the only change made to the GJM module.
+This brought us to GJM 2B